zekurio/nix-config/README.md

   --no-reboot
 ```

-- Swap `adam` and the hostname/IP for the machine you are provisioning.
+- Replace `adam` and the hostname/IP with your target machine.
-- `--build-on-remote` avoids copying large closures over the network by compiling on the target.
+- `--build-on-remote` compiles on the target to avoid large network transfers.
-- Keep `--no-reboot` so you can upload secrets before the first boot.
+- `--no-reboot` allows you to upload secrets before the first boot.

-nixos-anywhere will apply the `disko` layout, generate hardware configuration, and install the system defined by the selected flake output.

-### 3. Seed SOPS keys and reboot
+### 3. Seed SOPS Keys and Reboot

 ```bash
 ssh root@adam.lan 'install -m 700 -d /var/lib/sops-nix'